lurchmath/lwp-example-lean/README.md

    to load and execute.
  * You should see green check marks next to both of your groups in the document, indicating that Lean agrees with you: 123 is a natural number.

+## Bug fixes and/or enhancements

+Here are the planned to-dos for this demo application.

+### Bugs

+ * The `termGroupToCode` function uses `contentsAsText`, which ignores paragraph breaks, as if they were not whitespace; this is problematic.
+   Use `contentAsCode` instead, which respects paragraph breaks.

+### Enhancements

+ * How might we work Lean's `notation` definitions in with MathQuill widgets in the document?